By Jack Corbett

 photo shoots with me.
 We wound up rooming together at the next feature

 showcase at Big Als.
-She’s the most unlikely stripper you’d ever meet,
+She's the most unlikely stripper you would ever

 over four years now, and who hasn't changed her e-mail address in